hyeonsieun/MathReader_demo/README.md

 ### This page is for anonymous submission for ICASSP 2025.

-Here, you can find the experimental code, example wav files, and the test dataset developed for our research.
+Here, you can listen the example voice from each TTS document reader.

 ---